GowthertG/Inception/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You need access to a virtual machine.
 - Basic knowledge of Docker is recommended.
 - Familiarity with Docker Compose is a plus.